 Ready to change your student loan situation?

-Listen, if you’re considering student loan forbearance, something isn’t right with your finances.
+Listen, if you’re considering student loan forbearance, something probably isn’t right with your finances.

 Luckily, I’ve seen it all.
-I want to work with you and help find a path for you moving forward.
-Maybe forbearance is the right answer; maybe there’s something else we can do that better.
+I want to work with you and help find a path for you to move forward.
+Maybe forbearance is the right answer; maybe there’s something better we can do.

-First, let’s talk.
+If you feel caught in an impossible situation, let’s talk.
 Schedule a free 10-minute call with me today.
-We can go over your options and how I can help you sort out your entire student loan situation.
+We can go over your options and determine what I can do to help you sort out your entire student loan situation.